God these are addictive. Before you know it you’ve eaten like 6 to 8 wings all by your fatass self…or maybe that’s just me lol.

 - For garnish, chopped cilantro and freshly squeezed lime juice

-- 1 tbsp oil or non-stick cooking spray for the baking sheet
+- non-stick cooking spray for the wire rack

 - 1 tsp lime zest